 Other Considerations When Building an Investment Strategy

-Aside from investment type, other factors may influence if a property is a good fit for you.
+Aside from investment type, other factors may influence whether a property is a good fit for you.
 Aspects like property type, location, and financial or market metrics add an extra layer of complexity when determining the risks and potential returns of an investment.

 Property Types